ivanitlearning/AWS-Associate-Courses/README.md

 - Rigid lifecycle link between storage and the instance.
   - This ensures the data is erased when the instance goes down.

+**Exam notes:**

+- Cheap => st1 or sc1
+- Throughput/streaming => st1
+- Bootable => Not HDD
+- Up to 16,000 IOPS => gp2/3
+- 16,000 - 64,000 (256,000) IOPS => io1/2
+- A lot of RAID 0 EBS volumes => up to 260,00 IOPS
+- Higher than 260,000 => Instance stores

 ### 1.6.8.
 EBS Snapshots, restore, and fast snapshot restore

 - Efficient way to backup EBS volumes to S3.
 The data becomes region resilient.
 - Can be used to migrate data between hosts.

-Snapshots are incremental volume copies to S3.
+* Snapshots are incremental volume copies to S3.
 The first is a **full copy** of `data` on the volume.
 This can take some time.
 EBS won't be impacted, but will take time in the background.
 Future snaps are incremental, consume less space and are quicker to perform.

-If you delete an incremental snapshot, it moves data to ensure subsequent snapshots will work properly.
+* If you delete an incremental snapshot, it moves data to ensure subsequent snapshots will work properly.

-Volumes can be created (restored) from snapshots.
+* Volumes can be created (restored) from snapshots.
 Snapshots can be used to move EBS volumes between AZs.
 Snapshots can be used to migrate data between volumes.

 #### 1.6.8.1.
 Snapshot and volume performance